We provided consultancy to an engineer on a new four-bedroom self-build Pre-fabricated ecohouse project.

 Passivhaus Principles used on Self-Build Pre-fabricated Ecohouse

-The project will utilise Passivhaus principles to create a super-insulated, low energy home for a young family.
+The project utilised Passivhaus principles to create a super-insulated, low energy home for a young family.
 The form and shape of the house is somewhat traditional, rural and in keeping with the local vernacular, but with large amounts of modern high performance glazing and timber cladding.
-This will give the client the lifestyle they aspire to – lots of light, countryside views and space for family activities.
-Some parts of the property will be constructed in local ironstone, with a combination of standing seam metal roofing (typically zinc) and slate tiles for the roofs.
+This has given the client the lifestyle they aspired to – lots of light, countryside views and space for family activities.
+Some of the pre-fabricated, timber frame walls were clad in local ironstone, other walls in timber.
+The roofs are a combination of standing seam metal roofing and slate tile.

-CNA Ltd is also involved in co-ordinating building control approval between the pre-fabricated timber frame supplier (Scotframe), Velfac windows, AKS Ward structural engineers and MVHR (mechanical ventilation with heat recovery) design.
+We also supplied construction details and co-ordinated building control approval between the pre-fabricated timber frame supplier (Scotframe), Velfac windows, AKS Ward structural engineers and MVHR (mechanical ventilation with heat recovery) design.